tonishka/tp/docs/DeveloperGuide.md

 **MSS:**
 <p>
-1. User requests to clear all meetings
+1. User requests to clear all meetings <br>
 2. Reache asks for confirmation. <br>
 3. User confirms the action. <br>
 4. Reache clears all meetings. <br>